quantify-os/quantify-scheduler/docs/source/reference/control_flow.md

 - Supported by {mod}`Qblox <quantify_scheduler.backends.qblox>` and
   {mod}`Zurich Instruments <quantify_scheduler.backends.zhinst>` backends.

 A schedule can be added to a schedule just like an operation.
-This does not require the use of the `control_flow` argument.

 This is useful e.g. to define a custom composite gate:
 ```{code-cell} ipython3